How a Fundraising Consultant Can Help With Your Next Fundraiser

 Stewardship is an important part of the fundraising process, but it often doesn’t get the attention it deserves.

 Effective stewardship doesn’t have to be overly complicated.
 As Brady Josephson explains, donor stewardship boils down to two things your nonprofit can do: know and care for your supporters.
-Consultants can help you figure out practical ways to both learn more about your donors and show you care.
+A nonprofit consulting firm can help you figure out practical ways to both learn more about your donors and show you care.

 While donors may support your nonprofit once, with the proper stewardship plan, your donors will want to support your cause in the future.